Pinned, locked, pushed, and pulled traveling waves in structured environments: Discussion

 Invasions in DSCT models also possess translational symmetry because two consecutive density profiles separated by any time are both solutions of the underlying mathematical model.
 Since time is continuous, there is again a continuous family of solutions, which are also related by spatial translations since density profiles at different times are simply shifted relative to each other.
 The only exception are pinned invasions because a temporal translation does not result in a distinct density profile when the velocity is zero.
 As a result, DSCT models exhibit velocity pinning, but not locking for exactly the same reasons as the continuous space models.

 For pulled waves, velocity locking does not occur because of another continuous symmetry unrelated to spatial and temporal continuity.
 The velocity of pulled invasions is determined by the dynamics at the expansion edge, where the population density is small and all nonlinear terms can be neglected.
-Since linear equations are invariant under multiplication by any positive number, there is a continuous family of solutions, which can be interpreted as a family of temporal or spatial translations.
+Since linear equations are invariant under multiplication by any positive number, there is a continuous family of solutions, which can be interpreted as temporal or spatial translations.
 Using the same arguments as for CSCT models, we then conclude that pulled expansions should never experience velocity locking.

 This symmetry based analysis predicts that models that do not exhibit velocity locking should have continuous profiles in the comoving reference frame.
 This prediction agrees with the known results and our simulations.
-When space is continuous, the density profile is clearly a continuous function, which translates in space as the expansion proceeds~\cite{murray:mathematical_biology, saarloos:review, kot:csdt, wang:csdt}.
-Although the density profile at any given time assumes only a discrete set of values in DSCT models, the density profile is nevertheless continuous in the comoving reference frame when density profiles at different times are shifted relative to each other by the distance that they have traveled~\cite{kot:csdt, wang:csdt}.
-Similarly, pulled and pushed waves in DSDT models have a continuous density profile in the comoving reference frame despite the fact that both space and time are discrete~(Fig.~\ref{fig:understanding_locking}A and SI).
-In sharp contrast, the density profile of locked invasions is clearly discrete even in the comoving reference frame~(Fig.~\ref{fig:pulled_works}).
+When space is continuous, the density profile is clearly a continuous function, which translates in space as the expansion proceeds~\citep{murray:mathematical_biology, saarloos:review, kot:csdt, wang:csdt}.
+Although the density profile at any given time assumes only a discrete set of values in DSCT models, the density profile is nevertheless continuous in the comoving reference frame when density profiles at different times are shifted relative to each other by the distance that they have traveled~\citep{kot:csdt, wang:csdt}.
+Similarly, pulled and pushed waves in DSDT models have a continuous density profile in the comoving reference time despite the fact that both space and time are discrete~(Fig.~\ref{fig:understanding_locking}A and Appendix).
+In sharp contrast, the density profile during velocity locking is clearly discrete even in the comoving reference frame~(Fig.~\ref{fig:pulled_works}).